PacificBiosciences/sawfish/docs/user_guide.md

 | Plat Ped g2+g3 |   10    | >=30x human |    64   |   ~29min  |   ~31      |
 | HPRC Year1     |   47    |  ~30x human |    64   |   ~3hr    |   ~192     |

+##### Factors that could lead to longer runtimes

+If a given case shows runtime scaling that is considerably longer than the above guidelines for either sawfish step, the points below may be helpful.
+One of the factors that could extend runtime is sawfish's alignment file access pattern.
+In both the discover and joint-call steps, sawfish will randomly access segments of the alignment file containing reads associated with candidate SV call breakends.
+This random access pattern relies on both good file I/O and reasonably fast decompression of alignment file segments.
+The following two cases should be considered in this context:

+- CRAM input files

+CRAM files, and especially 'archival' CRAM with higher compression levels may lead to considerably slower runtimes due to the burden of random access decompression.
+It may be worth making a temporary BAM copy of the sample CRAM file to use during the sawfish analysis in these cases.

+- Network storage

+Various types of network/cloud file storage system may have poor I/O or poor random-access I/O, even if they perform well in the context of a caller which reads the alignment file end-to-end.
+In these cases it may be worth copying the alignment files onto the local compute node storage (such as a /scratch drive) during sawfish analysis.

 #### Memory

 The `discover` step should typically require less than 8Gb/thread so long as at least several threads are selected.
 The